XDC-Community/docs/get-details/smart-contract-details/flattening-smart-contracts/flattening-smart-contracts-with-hardhat.md

 ## 💵 Writing Smart Contract

-We will be using OpenZeppelin for this guide so lets install it first:
+We will be using OpenZeppelin for this guide so let's install it first:

 ```
 npm install @openzeppelin/contracts
 ```

-Now lets create simple smart contract called `MyCounter.sol` in `contracts` folder:
+Now let's create simple smart contract called `MyCounter.sol` in `contracts` folder:

 ```solidity
 // SPDX-License-Identifier: MIT